-- The Ingredients I use and meals I cook most often
+- Ingredients I use and meals I cook most often

-This guide will be updated from time-to-time as I learn about new resources, so continue to refer back to it in case there is something new I may have added!
+This guide will be updated from time-to-time as I learn about new resources!

-The below ingredient list is based on the way I stock my own kitchen.
-They are the ingredients I have found to be in most plant-based recipes I find, and the right staples to keep on hand to get creative with my cooking.
-I eat whole-food, plant-based 95% of the time because it is a way of eating that works best for me and makes me feel my healthiest.
-So, you won’t see sources of processed/ fake meats or processed meals on this list, but feel free to modify your own list with what works best for you!
+- Plant-Based Ingredient List – this ingredient list is based on the way I stock my own kitchen and what I need for most simple, plant-based recipes.
+Since I eat whole-food, plant-based 95% of the time, you won’t see sources of processed/ fake meats or processed meals on this list.
+Feel free to modify your own list with what works best for you!
+I

 What I Eat in a Day

-- Oat bowls, or sometimes buckwheat or quinoa, with plant-based milk, and fruit, flaxseeds and crushed nuts over the top
+- Oat Bowls, like this one, can be made with oats, buckwheat or quinoa, plant-based milk, fruit, flaxseeds and crushed nuts over the top

-- Chickpea scramble, made up of chickpeas, zucchini, potatoes, onions, garlic and different spices all sauteed in a skillet
+- Chickpea Scrambles are made up of chickpeas, zucchini, potatoes (or other veggies of your choice), onions, garlic and different spices all sauteed in a skillet

 - Leftovers from dinner the night before